Fireball baryogenesis from early structure formation due to Yukawa forces

+For all of the parameter space we consider, $\lambda \ll 0.1$ and therefore it is unimportant in our later discussion of \textit{CP} violation.

-Once a region is heated above the background temperature, dissipation of this newly introduced energy can occur via two main channels.
-Firstly, the the energy release may be very rapid and explosive.
-In this circumstance, we expect the production of an expanding shockwave which travels through the SM plasma at the speed of sound.
-Utilizing conservation of energy, we define the characteristic time scale associated with this expansion as
+Once a region is heated above the background temperature, dissipation of the fireball can occur via two main channels.
+First, the energy release may be very rapid, via an expanding shock wave which travels through the plasma at the speed of sound.
+Utilizing conservation of energy, we define the characteristic timescale associated with this expansion as

 where $t_i$ is the time when the heated region formed.
-Since most of the energy is released at the end of collapse, we approximate $R_{i} = \max\{2GM_h, 1/m_\psi\}$.
-Alternatively, the region might cool through diffusion.
-The characteristic time scale associated with this processes is approximately~\cite{Asaka:2003vt},
+Since most of the energy is released at the end of collapse, we approximate $R_{i} = \max\{2GM_h, R_{\rm ann}\}$, where $R_{\rm ann}$ is the halo radius in which the average distance between $\psi$ particles is $m_\chi^{-1}$ and is explicitly given by